Please click on the FAQ's that interest you.

 Replacement student ID cards can be purchased at the Student Business Services Office located in the new Student Services Complex behind Price Center (Hours: Mon-Fri, 8am- 4:30pm).
 Your new ID card will cost $15.

 Outgoing letters can be mailed at the Post Office located at the Price Center extension (next to Burger King) and at mailboxes throughout campus (check individual boxes for pick up times).
 Parcels sent to students by UPS, Federal Express, DHL, Airborne Express, CA Overnight and florists are delivered directly to the Residence Life Office.
-When a student receives a package, a notice will be E-Mailed to your UCSD account indicating where to pick it up.
+When a student receives a package, a notice will be E-Mailed to your UC San Diego account indicating where to pick it up.
 Packages sent to students via the US Postal Services are picked up at Student Mail Services (located in Muir College below Pines).
 A photo ID is necessary to pick up all packages.
 All letters and packages must be addressed with a complete LEGAL name (no nicknames) and address (including box number) or delivery will be delayed.

 Legal Name (used in your Housing Contract)